 Battle of the Books!

 The Battle of the Books is a reading competition among the middle schools of Williamson County Schools.
 To participate, students read the 8 books on the list below and take the qualifying test the 2nd week of December.
 The 6 students with the highest scores on the qualifying test make up the Battle of the Books team, along with 1-2 alternates.
-The competition this year is Tuesday, March 7th, at Woodland Middle School from 4:30-7:00 p.m.
+The competition this year is Tuesday, March 20th, here at home at Page Middle School from 4:30-7:00 p.m.
 For more details contact Mrs. Caudle at email@example.com.
 Team members should periodically check the Battle of the Books Google Classroom for study questions, announcements, and any other relevant information.
 The class code is roopfo.

 WCS Middle School Battle of the Books 2017-2018 Titles

 - The War That Saved My Life; Brubaker, Kimberly Bradley.
 Grades 4-8.
 Lexile 580

 Ten-year-old Ada has never left her one-room apartment.
 Her mother is too humiliated by Ada’s twisted foot to let her outside.
 So when her little brother Jamie is shipped out of London to escape the war, Ada doesn’t waste a minute—she sneaks out to join him.
 You can watch the book trailer here.

 - The Boys in the Boat; Brown, Daniel James.
 Grades 6 & up.
 Lexile 1000